 (1) Annual Financial Report (AFR) - for prior year;

-(3) YICSIS - update as of October 1 for current year.
+J. Seven business days after October 1 - UTREx - complete update required as of October 1 for current year.

 (1) Enrollment and Transfer Student Documentation Audit Report - for current year;